-Canine Aortic/Subaortic Stenosis (AS/SAS) is a congenital heart defect that affects the heart’s left ventricle.
+Canine Aortic/Subaortic Stenosis (AS/SAS) is a congenital heart defect that affects your dog’s heart’s left ventricle.
 It’s caused by the aortic valve or subaortic area narrowing, which restricts the flow of blood from the left ventricle to the aorta.
-This can lead to an increased pressure in the left ventricle, which can cause symptoms such as exercise intolerance, fainting, and even sudden death.
+The blood restriction can lead to an increased pressure in their left ventricle, which can cause symptoms such as exercise intolerance, fainting, and even sudden death.

-AS/SAS is most commonly seen in large dog breeds, particularly Boxer and Bulldog breeds.
+AS/SAS is most commonly seen in large dog breeds, particularly Boxers and Bulldogs.
 It’s also seen in some smaller breeds such as the Chihuahua and Pomeranian.
-The condition can be diagnosed through an echocardiogram, which is an ultrasound of the heart.
+The condition can be diagnosed with an echocardiogram, which is an ultrasound for the heart.

 It’s important to note that AS/SAS can be managed with proper treatment and care.
 It’s also important to know that this condition can be fatal if left untreated.
-It’s important to have your pet examined by a veterinarian if you suspect they may have this medical problem.
+It’s important to have your pet examined by a veterinarian if you think they might have AS/SAS.

 Symptoms of Canine Aortic/Subaortic Stenosis (AS/SAS)